Dihydrotestosterone: Backdoor pathway

 This pathway is not always considered in the clinical evaluation of patients with hyperandrogenism, for instance due to rare disorders of sex development like 21α-hydroxylase deficiency.
 Ignoring this pathway in such instances may lead to diagnostic pitfalls and confusion, when the conventional androgen biosynthetic pathway cannot fully explain the observed consequences.

 As with the conventional pathway of DHT synthesis, the backdoor pathway similarly requires 5α-reductase.
+Whereas 5α-reduction is the last transformation in the classical androgen pathway, it is the first step in the backdoor pathway.

 Distribution

 The plasma protein binding of DHT is more than 99%.
 In men, approximately 0.88% of DHT is unbound and hence free, while in premenopausal women, about 0.47–0.48% is unbound.
 In men, DHT is bound 49.7% to sex hormone-binding globulin (SHBG), 39.2% to albumin, and 0.22% to corticosteroid-binding globulin (CBG), while in premenopausal women, DHT is bound 78.1–78.4% to SHBG, 21.0–21.3% to albumin, and 0.12% to CBG.
 In late pregnancy, only 0.07% of DHT is unbound in women; 97.8% is bound to SHBG while 2.15% is bound to albumin and 0.04% is bound to CBG.
 DHT has higher affinity for SHBG than does testosterone, estradiol, or any other steroid hormone.